vippsas/vipps-recurring-api/vipps-recurring-api-variable-howitworks.md

 If the agreement was started on a desktop device, the user will be sent to the Vipps landing page.
 The user confirms their number and is prompted to log in to Vipps.

-If the agreement was started from a mobile device, the app will automatically swtich over to Vipps.
+If the agreement was started from a mobile device, the app will automatically switch over to Vipps.

 ![Vipps landing page](images/vipps-recurring-api-howitworks/vipps-recurring-step2.png)